medusajs/medusa/docs/content/advanced/backend/taxes/inclusive-pricing.md

 - The region of the line item has the `includes_tax` attribute set to `true`;
 - Or the currency of the line item has the `includes_tax` attribute set to `true`;
-- Or a price list that includes the product variant associated with the line item has the `includes_tax` attribute set to `true`, and the amount of one of the variant’s prices in the price list is less than the original price of the variant;
+- Or a price list that includes the product variant associated with the line item has the `includes_tax` attribute set to `true`, and the tax-inclusive amount of one of the variant’s prices in the price list is less than the original price of the variant;
-- Or one of the variant’s prices in the price list uses a currency or region that has the `includes_tax` attribute set to `true`, and the amount of the price is less than the original price of the variant.
+- Or one of the variant’s prices in the price list uses a currency or region that has the `includes_tax` attribute set to `true`, and the tax-inclusive amount of the price is less than the original price of the variant.

 ### How is Tax Inclusivity Defined for Shipping Methods?